Salayna/Salayna.github.io/content/posts/REST-API/index.md

 }
 app.listen(3000, startingMessage(3000));
   ```
-Now by running the `node . .' command at the root of our project we should have the message "app running on port 3000" in the terminal.
+Now by running the `node .` . command at the root of our project we should have the message "app running on port 3000" in the terminal.
 Okay, but how does that work?
 Let’s go line by line.
-In the first two lines we will import our module with the function `require("{the name of the module to import}")`, which we will create an object in the variable `app'.
-We will then create a listening port with the `listen()`function which takes as parameter the listening port.
-You will note that `listen()' also has a rather special parameter which is the `sendStartingMessage()' function, this is called a callback and this callback will only be performed if the server is properly initialized.
+In the first two lines we will import our module with the function `require("{the name of the module to import}")`, which we will create an object in the variable `app`.
+We will then create a listening port with the `listen()` function which takes as parameter the listening port.
+You will note that `listen()` also has a rather special parameter which is the `sendStartingMessage()' function, this is called a callback and this callback will only be performed if the server is properly initialized.
 Let us make a very small change to it.
 ```js
 const express = require("express");
 const app = express();